-Sri Kanaka Mahalakshmi is the presiding deity of Visakhapatnam city and the temple is located in the middle of a narrow lane in Burujapeta.
-The Hindu months of Sravanam (August) and Maargasiram (December) are considered highly auspicious.
+Sri Kanaka Mahalakshmi is the presiding deity of Visakhapatnam city.
+The Hindu months of Sravanam (August) and Margasira (December) are considered highly auspicious to worship Kanaka Mahalakshmi Ammavaru.
 The temple is heavily crowded with devotees in these two months.
-The annual celebrations of the festival are held in Margasiram particularly the 4-5 Thursdays of the month are highly auspicious when special poojas are performed in the temple.
-So also the 4-5 Fridays of Sraavanam are specially important.
+The annual celebrations of the festival are held in Margasiram and Thursdays of Margasira masam are highly auspicious when special poojas are performed in the temple.
+So also Fridays of Sraavanam are specially important.

-Maargasira Maasam according to the Hindu calender, which coincides with December is considered very auspicious and annual celebrations are organized in this temple.
-In particular, the four Thursdays of Maargasira are highly auspicious and special poojas are performed to Sri Kanaka Mahalakshmi Devi.
+Maargasira Maasam is considered very auspicious and the annual celebrations are organized in this temple on four / five Thursdays of the month which are considered highly auspicious.
+Special poojas are performed to Sri Kanaka Mahalakshmi Devi on Margasira Thursdays.
 Thousands of devotees from the entire district throng the temple and perform various poojas like Abhishekam with milk, kumkumarchana and the like which include Lalita Sahasranaama Paaraayana.
 The uniqueness of the temple is that the devotees can directly perform Ksheerabhishekam.

 According to the local story, the idol of Goddess Kanaka Mahalakshmi is found in a well, which was later taken out of the well in 1912 and placed in the temple.